Boris Tadić: President of Serbia within state union (2004–2008)

 Tadić presided during the independence referendum in Montenegro (2006).
 He was the first foreign head of state to visit Montenegro after it became independent on 8 June, and promised to continue friendly relations.
 Serbia declared independence as well, and Tadić attended the first raising of the flag of Serbia at the United Nations Headquarters in New York.
+Tadić became the first head of state of independent Serbia since King Peter I in 1918.

 On 6 September 2007, Tadić was a signatory of the agreement that led to the formation of the Council for Cooperation between Serbia and Republika Srpska, together with Milorad Dodik and Vojislav Koštunica.
 In late 2007, he stated that Serbia does not support a break-up of Bosnia and Herzegovina and that, as a guarantor of the Dayton Accords that brought peace to Bosnia, he supports its territorial integrity.
 Tadić also said that Serbia supports the accession of Bosnia and Herzegovina to the EU, and NATO.

 As President, Tadić has pursued a pro-Western foreign policy.
 On 28 September 2005, he met with Pope Benedict XVI in Vatican City, making him the first Serbian head of state to be granted an audience with a pope.
 This helped improve traditionally strained Catholic-Orthodox relations.

 On 22 June 2007, Tadić presided over the 1000th meeting of the Council of Europe Committee of Ministers in Belgrade.

 Contrary to his earlier decision in the 2004 Kosovan parliamentary election, Tadić stated that he had no right to call on Kosovo Serbs to vote in the 2007 Kosovo parliamentary election, as the standards he asked for in 2004 were not reached.